millionhz/cplusplus-notes/README.md

 For the program above, at the time of compilation the machine code for `swap` is copied into the machine code of `main`.
 In other words the body of `swap` is copied into `main` at the time of compilation.

-In the cas eof call by reference, the activation frame of `swap` is the same as the activation frame of `main`.
+In the case of call by reference, the activation frame of `swap` is the same as the activation frame of `main`.

 For this reason, call by reference is only used for simple functions.